mzabani/FastCgiNet/README.md

 		request.SendEndRequest(0, ProtocolStatus.RequestComplete);
 	}

-	// The connection socket and all other resources are automatically disposed at this point.
-This implies that ApplicationSocketRequest still doesn't multiplex requests (not for long, hopefully - also, you can inherit from this class and make *Dispose()* not call *CloseSocket()* if you want to multiplex requests)
+	// The connection socket and all other resources (except for the
+	// listen socket) are automatically disposed at this point.
+This
+	// implies that ApplicationSocketRequest still doesn't multiplex
+	// requests (not for long, hopefully - also, you can inherit from
+	// this class and make *Dispose()* not call *CloseSocket()* if
+	// you want to multiplex requests).
 }

 ```

-Once again, don't forget to handle all sorts of socket and evil webserver errors.
+Once again, don't forget to handle all sorts of socket and evil web server errors.

 The Records API
 --------------